 Before closing the post, I need to pay extra respect to the black community.

 You can name all kinds of street dancing from hiphop, house, popping, locking, waacking...
-Those forerunners like The Lockers, Electric Boogaloos, Elite Force are almost all black.
+In all street style genres, the forerunners like Elite Force, The Lockers, Electric Boogaloos are almost all black.
 There's no innate ability that turned them into the formidable dancers.
-Instead, it's the black culture that was particularly unique in 1970s, 80s, and 90s in US, that made it revolutionary.
+Instead, it's the black culture that was particularly unique in 1970s, 80s, and 90s in US, that made them revolutionary.
 We need to pay deep respect for those originators.

 Now, time has shifted a little.
-Originated in small neighborhoods of America, it has spread out to the globe making it an international phenomenon, from Europe to Asia.
+Originated in small neighborhoods of America, the dances have spread out across the globe from France to China making it an international phenomenon.

 Today, the scene is becoming diverse more than ever.
 It's everybody's thing now.
-We need to push this into the mainstream.
-Personally, I would love to see everyone participating equally regardless of your ethnicity.
+We need to push this new reality into the mainstream.
+Personally, I would love to see everyone participating equally regardless of your racial background.